Remigio Herrera: Early life

 Herrera was born in Ijesha, in Osun state, in present-day Nigeria.
 Shortly before being caught by his captors in Africa, and the imminence of his future slavery, Adeshina quickly swallowed the representative basis of orisha Orula or Orunmila to carry with him to his new destination.
-This ingenious decision, and his impressive display of intelligence on American soil buyers, subsequently constitutes the fundamental line of historical and religious continuity of Ifa diaspora with its African source. Ño Remigio Herrera was sold into slavery in the early 1830s.
+This decision, and his display of intelligence on American soil buyers, subsequently constitutes the fundamental line of historical and religious continuity of Ifa diaspora with its African source.

+Ño Remigio Herrera was sold into slavery in the early 1830s.
 According to certificates of baptism of the parish church of Nueva Paz, "Remigio Lucumí" was baptized in 1833.
 "Lucumí" was the nation-name given to the Yoruba in the four-hundred-year-old slave trade.
 Historians claim that Africans were often subject to three years of "preparation" for baptism, including Spanish language learning to carry out the required catechumens for baptism.
 Therefore, the probable year of arrival of Adeshina (Corona Gunning) to Cuba was 1830.
 He labored for twenty years on the giant plantation owned by Don Miguel Antonio Herrera in Nueva Paz, located in the fertile commercial crossroads between three bustling colonial cities: Trinidad, Havana, and Matanzas.
-He was recognized for his exceptional intelligence and extraordinary gifts and was sent to Havana to attend to his master's business.
+He was recognized for his intelligence and extraordinary gifts and was sent to Havana to attend to his master's business.

 In Rule, Adeshina cultivated good relations with the Spanish owner of a winery, and met Carlos Adé Ño Bí, a freedman, who had been the butler and personal confidant of the Spanish.
 Carlos Adé Bí was not only a mentor of Ifa divination to Adeshina, but also subsequently provided the financial resources to pay the price for his freedom around 1850. Ño Carlos Adé Bí Ojuani Boka was a priest of Ifa who negotiated his release before his Spanish master by displaying his skills with the use of Ifa divination tool, okpele or ekuele.
-He won his freedom after positively impressing two Spanish guests of his master, who were convinced of his outstanding intelligence. Ño Carlos, had a bet with him that if he guessed to them accurately, would buy his freedom from his master, whom they considered particularly insensitive. Ño Carlos guessed exactly making a circular shells of okpele orange and branches of a vine, and the Spaniards avoided a precipitous loss in business and saved their fortunes.
+He won his freedom after positively impressing two Spanish guests of his master, who were convinced of his intelligence. Ño Carlos had a bet with him that if he guessed to them accurately, would buy his freedom from his master, whom they considered particularly insensitive. Ño Carlos guessed exactly making a circular shells of okpele orange and branches of a vine, and the Spaniards avoided a precipitous loss in business and saved their fortunes.